Alluxio/alluxio/docs/en/kubernetes/Metrics-On-Kubernetes.md

 The metrics are exposed through the web ports of different components.

-* Alluxio masters and workers web ports are opened by default.
+* The web ports of Alluxio masters and workers are opened by default.
 * Alluxio standalone Fuse web port is not opened by default.
 It can be opened by setting `alluxio.fuse.web.enabled` to true.

 #### Get Metrics Snapshot